The Abandoned (2006 film): Production

 The film was originally written by Karim Hussain and set to be directed by him, but it was shelved.
 Nacho Cerdà, a friend of Hussain's who had been impressed by the screenplay, later suggested the film as a project for Filmax.
 As Hussain was involved in another film at the time, Cerdà took over directing duties.
 Richard Stanley was brought in to polish the script.
 For casting, Cerdà insisted on an unknown actor to star, despite the studio pushing for Nastassja Kinski or Holly Hunter.
 The film was originally known as Los Abandonados, under which it played at Sitges Film Festival.
 Cerdà disliked that name, but Stanley preferred that, as it sounded like a Spaghetti Western.
 Cerdà is a fan of slow-paced, atmospheric horror films and wanted to make something that wasn't a Saw or Hostel clone.
 Major themes include the past, emotional dependency and forging your own identity.

 Release

 The Abandoned was first released in the US as part of the After Dark Horrorfest in November 2006.
 The film received a stand-alone release in cinemas in February 2007.
 The total domestic gross was $1,331,137, and the total worldwide gross was $4,153,578.
 The DVD was released on 19 June 2007 and includes a short "Behind the Scenes" featurette.
+It was released theatrically in Spain on 27 April 2007.